5 Things You Need to Know About Cataracts

 2. What can be done?

 When your natural lens becomes less transparent with age, this is called a cataract.
-When a patient’s vision becomes cloudy, blurry or one experiences a lot of glare when driving at night, this may be an indication of advancing cataracts and patients should seek an evaluation from an eye doctor.
+When a patient’s vision becomes cloudy, blurry or one experiences a lot of glare when driving at night, this may be an indication of advancing cataracts and patients should seek an evaluation from an eye care specialist.

 An estimated 61 million adults in the United States are at high risk for serious vision loss, but only half visited an eye doctor in the previous 12 months, according to the Centers for Disease Control and Prevention.
 Klein likes to talk with his patients and discuss their goals and routines for their lives before they go forward to the next steps.